 - After the event insurance (ATE Insurance), which protects you against the risk of having to pay your opponent’s legal costs if your claim is unsuccessful.
 Many ATE Insurance policies also include cover to reimburse you for any expenses you have incurred if the case is lost.
 ATE Insurance can sit alongside a CFA to significantly reduce the overall cost and risk of pursuing a claim.
 Some insurers will agree to defer all or part of the policy premium until the conclusion of the case, but the premiums can be expensive

-- Third party funding schemes, where a professional funder will finance some of your fees and all of your expenses, including the cost of ATE Insurance, in exchange for a proportion of the recovery made.
+- Third party funding schemes, where a professional funder will finance some or all of your fees and all of your expenses, including the cost of ATE Insurance, in exchange for a proportion of the recovery made.
 This type of scheme is only suitable if you are bringing a claim for financial compensation.
 We have partnered with Augusta Ventures (“Augusta”) to provide a virtually risk free litigation funding solution for our clients.
 For more information please scroll down

 - Contingency fees, where you would not be charged our fees in full or in part if you lose, but if you are successful, our fees would amount to a percentage of what is recovered (plus any reduced fee we had agreed to charge as the case went along).
 Again, this type of arrangement is only suitable if you are seeking financial compensation, and unlike third party funding schemes, contingency fee arrangements cannot be used where court proceedings are issued.